 The BMAT (or BioMedical Admissions Test) is a two-hour test consisting of three sections that some universities use as part of their medical school admissions process.

-Unlike the UCAT, there are two specified test dates for BMAT – one in August and one in October.
-As with the UCAT, you are only allowed to sit the BMAT once per admissions cycle; you must choose whether to sit it in August or October.
+Unlike the UCAT, there are two specified test dates for BMAT – one in September and on in November.
+As with the UCAT, you are only allowed to sit the BMAT once per admissions cycle; you must choose whether to sit it in September or November.

 All UK universities, except Oxford, accept either sitting with equal weighting, however the latter only accepts the October sitting.

 Whilst both have upsides, you will know your score before the UCAS deadline with the September sitting, however sitting the BMAT in November means that you have more time to prepare.

 The BMAT is by no means an easy test.
 Read on to find out my top six tips for BMAT success:

 1. Answer all questions